devmanorg/sms-sending-db/README.md

 ### `list_sms_mailings()`

-Method returns list of sms_id for all registered SMS mailings.
+The method returns a list of sms_id for all registered SMS mailings.

 ## Examples